-Multiple participants mentioned the abundant land in Sudbury, citing it as an opportunity for addressing housing needs in the Town.
+Participants mentioned the abundant land in Sudbury, citing it as an opportunity for addressing housing needs in the Town.

-Specific sites, such as the Route 20 corridor, and the Nobscott reservation were mentioned.
-Another respondent emphasized the opportunity to highlight recent developments--Cold Brook, Meadow Walk, and Avalon--as examples of successful new housing development in the Town.
+The Route 20 corridor was mentioned as an opportunity area.
+A respondent emphasized highlighting recent developments.
+Cold Brook Crossing/Meadow Walk, Frost Farm and Avalon are all examples of successful new housing development in the Town.

-However, participants shared that some landowners and residents might prefer conserving land over developing it into housing.
-This could be an opportunity in itself, to make the case for why denser development can help to preserve land for conservation, while also creating more sustainable and energy efficient housing.
+Participants shared that some landowners and residents might prefer conserving land over developing it into housing.
+This could be an opportunity itself why denser development can help to preserve land for conservation, while also creating more sustainable and energy efficient housing.